fohrloop/venvlink/README.md

 # 🔗 venvlink

-Create virtual environments in one centralized folder, and have `venv/Scripts/activate` still in your working folder (as hard links)!
+Create virtual environments in one centralized folder, and proxy of `venv/Scripts/activate` still in your working folder!

 # Installing
 ```